 - charging for medical services that were not provided,

 - receiving “kickbacks” for prescribing certain drugs,

-- engaging in California doctor shopping or prescription fraud by securing multiple prescriptions for the same drug, and/or
+- engaging in doctor shopping or prescription fraud by securing multiple prescriptions for the same drug, and/or

 - double billing or over-billing for services rendered.